 Smoothed and averaged data

-Highly smoothed particle abundance data suggested that particle size, averaged across all casts, followed a pattern in which the abundance of small particles increased between the oxycline and 350 m (Figure 6A), which corresponded with steepening of the particle size distribution slope (Figure 6B), and an increase in small particle biomass (Figure 6C), but not of large particle biomass (Figure 6D).
-Deeper in the ODZ, the small particle number, particle size distribution slope, and biomass of small particles declined.
-At the oxic site, particle size distributions generally steepened with depth, while both small and large particle estimated biomass followed a power law decrease with depth (Figure S10).
+At the ETNP-ODZ site, highly smoothed particle abundance data suggested that particle size, averaged across all casts, followed a pattern in which the abundance of microaggregate particles increased between the oxycline and 350 m (Figure 6A), which corresponded with steepening of the particle size distribution slope (Figure 6B), and an increase in microaggregate particle biomass (Figure 6C), but not of marine snow particle (> 500 μm) biomass (Figure 6D).
+Deeper in the ODZ, the microaggregate particle number, particle size distribution slope, and biomass of microaggregate particles declined.